dhedey/preinterpret/README.md

 [<img alt="build status" src="https://img.shields.io/github/actions/workflow/status/dhedey/preinterpret/ci.yml?branch=main&style=for-the-badge" height="20">](https://github.com/dhedey/preinterpret/actions?query=branch%3Amain)

 <!--
-If updating this readme, please ensure that the lib.rs rustdoc is also updated.
+If updating this readme, please ensure that the lib.rs rustdoc is also updated:
-Copy the whole of this document to a new text file, replace `/n` with `\n//! ` prefix to each line, and paste into `lib.rs` -->
+* Copy the whole of this document to a new text file
+* Replace `\n` with `\n//! ` prefix to each line
+* Also fix the first line
+* Paste into `lib.rs`
+* Run ./style-fix.sh
+-->

 This crate provides the `preinterpret!` macro, which works as a simple pre-processor to the token stream.
 It takes inspiration from and effectively combines the [quote](https://crates.io/crates/quote), [paste](https://crates.io/crates/paste) and [syn](https://crates.io/crates/syn) crates, to empower code generation authors and declarative macro writers, bringing: